SFDO-Tooling/CumulusCI/docs/connected_orgs.md

 By default, `cci org connect` stores the OAuth credentials for connected orgs in a _project-specific_ keychain.
-Using a project-specific keychain means that an org connected in Project A\'s directory isn\'t available when you\'re working in Project B\'s directory.
+Using a project-specific keychain means that an org connected in Project A's directory isn't available when you're working in Project B's directory.

 Connect an org and make it available to _all_ CumulusCI projects on your computer by passing the `--global-org` flag.